Actyx/Actyx/README.md

 # compile Actyx and Actyx CLI for your current host system
 make current

-# build all Typescript and .Net libraries
+# build all Typescript
-make all-js all-dotnet
+make all-js
 ```

 There are provisions in the Makefile for cross-building, but those currently only work for Actyx employees — we’ll fix that soon.